Camila Rodrigues (footballer)

-Camila Fernanda Gomes Rodrigues (born 2 January 2001), known as Camila Gomes or just Camila, is a Brazilian footballer who plays as a goalkeeper for Santos.
+Camila Fernanda Gomes Rodrigues (born 2 January 2001), known as Camila Rodrigues or just Camila, is a Brazilian professional footballer who plays as a goalkeeper for Cruzeiro.

-Career
+Club career

 Born in São Luís, Maranhão, Camila made her senior debut with hometown side Sampaio Corrêa in 2017.
 She subsequently played for Viana and Chapecoense, scoring a goal for the latter in a 1–5 Campeonato Brasileiro Série A2 loss against Palmeiras.

 Camila moved to Internacional for the remainder of the 2019 season, but joined Iranduba on 7 January 2020, after not playing.
 On 19 September, she signed for Santos.

+Camila became a starter of Peixe in the latter stages of the 2022 season, and renewed her contract for a further year on 1 December of that year.
+On 23 December 2023, she announced her departure from the club.

+International career

+On 20 March 2023, Camila was called up to the Brazil national team for the 2023 Women's Finalissima against England.
+She was also included in the 23-women's list for the 2023 FIFA Women's World Cup.